Type B Cipher Machine: Development of Japanese cipher machines

-Overview

-The Imperial Japanese Navy did not cooperate with the Army in pre-war cipher machine development, and that lack of cooperation continued into World War II.
-The Navy believed the Purple machine was sufficiently difficult to break that it did not attempt to revise it to improve security.
+The Imperial Japanese Navy (IJN) did not fully cooperate with the Army in pre-war cipher machine development, and that lack of cooperation continued into World War II.
+The Navy believed the IJN's Purple machine was sufficiently difficult to break that it did not attempt to revise it to improve security.
 This seems to have been on the advice of a mathematician, Teiji Takagi, who lacked a background in cryptanalysis.
 The Ministry of Foreign Affairs was supplied Red and Purple by the Navy.
 No one in Japanese authority noticed the weak points in both machines.

-Just before the end of the war, the Army warned the Navy of a weak point of Purple, but the Navy failed to act on this advice.

-The Army developed their own cipher machines on the same principle as Enigma -- 92-shiki injiki, 97-shiki injiki and 1-shiki 1-go injiki -- from 1932 to 1941.
-The Army judged that these machines had lower security than the Navy's Purple design, so the Army's two cipher machines were less used.

 Prototype of Red

 Japanese diplomatic communications at negotiations for the Washington Naval Treaty were broken by the American Black Chamber in 1922, and when this became publicly known, there was considerable pressure to improve their security.
-In any case, the Japanese Navy had planned to develop their first cipher machine for the following London Naval Treaty.
-Japanese Navy Captain Risaburo Ito, of Section 10 (cipher & code) of the Japanese Navy General Staff Office, supervised the work.
+The Japanese Navy had already planned to develop their first cipher machine for the following London Naval Treaty; Japanese Navy Captain Risaburo Ito, of Section 10 (cipher & code) of the Japanese Navy General Staff Office was selected to supervise the work.

 The development of the machine was the responsibility of the Japanese Navy Institute of Technology, Electric Research Department, Section 6.
 In 1928, the chief designer Kazuo Tanabe and Navy Commander Genichiro Kakimoto developed a prototype of Red, "Roman-typewriter cipher machine".

-The prototype used the same principle as the Kryha cipher machine, having a plug-board, and was used by the Japanese Navy and Ministry of Foreign Affairs at negotiations for the London Naval Treaty in 1930.
+The prototype used the same principle as the Kryha cipher machine, having a plugboard, and was used by the Japanese Navy and Ministry of Foreign Affairs at negotiations for the London Naval Treaty in 1930.

 Red

 The prototype machine was finally completed as "Type 91 Typewriter" in 1931.
 The year 1931 was year 2591 in the Japanese Imperial calendar.
 Thus it was prefixed "91-shiki" from the year it was developed.

 The 91-shiki injiki Roman-letter model was also used by the Ministry of Foreign Affairs as "Type A Cipher Machine", codenamed "Red" by United States cryptanalysts.

 The Red machine was unreliable unless the contacts in its half-rotor switch were cleaned every day.
-It enciphered vowels (AEIOUY) and consonants separately, perhaps to reduce telegram costs, and this was a significant weak point.
+A significant weak point was that it enciphered vowels (AEIOUY) and consonants separately, perhaps to reduce telegram costs.
 The Navy also used the 91-shiki injiki Kana-letter model at its bases and on its vessels.